Audition (Kitamura novel): Background

+Film Adaptation

+In September 10, 2025, Laika Studios and Higher Ground Productions are set to project a live-action adaptation of the novel with director Lulu Wang who's co-producing and co-writing with Martyna Majok.

 Critical reception

 In a starred review, Kirkus Reviews concluded that "[in] this searing, chilly, and psychologically profound story lies insight into some harrowing human questions."
 Publishers Weekly also gave the novel a starred review, noting that Kitamura "succeeds in creating a complex and engrossing portrayal of her characters’ blurry boundaries.
 Readers won’t be able to put this down."

 Vogue said that Kitamura "writes with a spare, almost clinical efficiency, but that doesn’t limit the depth of her characters or the complexity of the dynamics she depicts."
 They concluded that "[the] strange pendulum swing from one scenario to the other catches you off guard—and isn’t that the mark of truly exciting fiction?"

 Author Lauren Groff described the novel as "eerie, a book so cold it feels hot".
 The Guardian called it "unnerving" and "a literary performance of true uncanniness."

 The novel was included on former president Barack Obama's 2025 summer reading list, and was shortlisted for the 2025 Booker Prize.
+Publishers Weekly named it one of the top ten best books of 2025, regardless of genre.

+It was a finalist for the 2025 National Book Critics Circle Award and longlisted for the 2026 Carol Shields Prize for Fiction.